Experimentelle Neurologie - Dagmar Timmann

 since 2016 Associated Principle Investigator Erwin L. Hahn Institute of Magnetic Resonance Imaging

-since 2017 Co-speaker SFB 1280 (Extinction learning; speaker O. Güntürkün, RUB)
+since 2017 Co-speaker SFB 1280 (Extinction learning; speaker O. Güntürkün, RUB) since 2021 Deputy Network Coordinator ITN “Cerebellum and Emotional Networks” (CEN)

 Members of the Group (Phone, Email)